Gustav Klimt: Vienna Secession years

 During this period Klimt did not confine himself to public commissions.
-Beginning in the late 1890s he took annual summer holidays with the Flöge family on the shores of Attersee and painted many of his landscapes there.
+Beginning in the late 1890s he took annual summer holidays with the Flöge family on the shores of Attersee and painted many of his landscapes there, such as Schloss by the Water.
 These landscapes constitute the only genre aside from figure painting that seriously interested Klimt.
 In recognition of his intensity, the locals called him Waldschrat ("forest demon").

-Klimt's Attersee paintings are of sufficient number and quality as to merit separate appreciation.
-Formally, the landscapes are characterized by the same refinement of design and emphatic patterning as the figural pieces.
+Klimt's Attersee paintings are characterised by the same refinement of design and emphatic patterning as the figural pieces.
 Deep space in the Attersee works is flattened so efficiently to a single plane that it is believed that Klimt painted them by using a telescope.

 Golden phase and critical success

-Klimt's 'Golden Phase' was marked by positive critical reaction and financial success.
-Many of his paintings from this period included gold leaf.
-Klimt had previously used gold in his Pallas Athene (1898) and Judith I (1901), although the works most popularly associated with this period are the Portrait of Adele Bloch-Bauer I (1907) and The Kiss (1907–08).
+From 1900 Gustav Klimt became famous above all as a "painter of women".
+He created about one large-format portrait of a woman per year, in which he applied the principles of Art Nouveau - flatness, decoration, and gold leaf application.
+At the same time, he devoted himself to allegories and Old Testament heroines, which he transformed, however, into dangerous "femmes fatales".
+Eros, sexuality and femininity were variously interpreted by him as alluring danger.
+Life, love, and death can be determined as the important themes of Klimt's work.
+During the early years of the Secessionist Movement, Klimt began incorporating gold leaf into his paintings, a development that would come to define the start of his so-called "Golden Phase".
+Pallas Athena (1898) is often considered to be the earliest piece from this period, with Judith I (1901) being another notable early example.
+The most iconic works of this period include Portrait of Adele Bloch-Bauer I (1907), The Kiss (1907–08) and the Stoclet Frieze (1905–1911).
+Klimt's golden phase was marked by positive critical reaction and financial success.

-Klimt traveled little, but trips to Venice and Ravenna, both famous for their beautiful mosaics, most likely inspired his gold technique and his Byzantine imagery.
-In 1904, he collaborated with other artists on the lavish Palais Stoclet, the home of a wealthy Belgian industrialist that was one of the grandest monuments of the Art Nouveau age.
+Klimt travelled all over Europe, mainly to present his works on the occasion of international exhibitions, but trips to Venice and Ravenna, both famous for their beautiful mosaics, most likely inspired his gold technique and his Byzantine imagery.
+In 1904, he collaborated with other artists on the lavish Stoclet Palace, the home of a wealthy Belgian industrialist that was one of the grandest monuments of the Art Nouveau age.
 Klimt's contributions to the dining room, including both Fulfillment and Expectation, were some of his finest decorative works, and as he publicly stated, "probably the ultimate stage of my development of ornament."